UHBiocomputation/UH-biocomputation-web/content/pages/07-SOP-admins.rst

 - Any errors can be easily rolled back.
 - They are easily accessible to anyyou that may need to modify them.
 - Non administrators that would like to make modifications can make them without the admins having to actively do all the work.

 Since Pelican is written in Python, it can be installed on all operating systems.
-It is easiest on Linux where it can generally be installed using the distribution's package manager:
+The recommended method is to use a Python virtual environment.

 .. code:: bash

+    # change pelican-virt to wherever you want to set up the folder
+    $ virtualenv -p /usr/bin/python3 pelican-virt #on Ubuntu
-    $ sudo dnf install python-pelican #On Fedora
+    $ virtual-3 pelican-virt #on Fedora
-    $ sudo apt-get install pelican #On Ubuntu variants

-If it isn't available on your platform, it can be installed using the pip utility:
+One can then install pelican and the other requirements in this virtual environment.

 .. code:: bash

+    $ source pelican-virt/bin/activate #activate the virtual environment
-    $ pip install pelican #If unavailable using the package manager
+    $ pip install pelican icalendar pybtex Pygments feedgenerator bs4 BeautifulSoup4 pytz
+    $ deactivate #deactivate the virtual environment

 `More information on installing Pelican can be found here`_.

 .. _More information on installing Pelican can be found here: http://docs.getpelican.com/en/3.1.1/getting_started.html

-You will also need Git installed to get the sources.
+Git is required to get the sources.
 On Linux variants, Git is available using the default package managers.

 .. code:: bash